kawaiipeace/tat-podcaster/README.md

 ## <a name="introduction">🤖 Introduction</a>

-A cutting-edge AI SaaS platform that enables users to create, discover, and enjoy podcasts with advanced features like text-to-audio conversion with multi-voice AI, podcast thumbnail Image generation and seamless playback.
-The platform is built using Next.js, TypeScript, Convex, OpenAI, Clerk, ShadCN, and Tailwind CSS.
-It offers a modern home page, podcast discovery page, search functionality, podcast creation page, profile page, podcast details page, and a responsive design for a seamless user experience.
+A podcast platform that enables users to create, discover, and enjoy podcasts with upload-based content creation features.
+The platform is built using Next.js, TypeScript, Convex, Clerk, ShadCN, and Tailwind CSS.
+It offers a modern home page, podcast discovery page, search functionality, podcast creation page with file upload capabilities, profile page, podcast details page, and a responsive design for a seamless user experience.

 ## <a name="tech-stack">⚙️ Tech Stack</a>

 - Next.js
 - TypeScript
 - Convex
-- OpenAI
 - Clerk
 - ShadCN
 - Tailwind CSS